jilliantburke/machine_learning_and_stats/random_forest_SRA_metagenomes/README.md

 **Example**

-Sample dataset is provided here.
-It is named df_data.csv.
+Sample dataset is provided here, located in rf_data.csv.

 **Usage**

 Simply run this script from the same directory as the data file.
-The data file must remain named "sample_data.csv."
+The data file must remain named "rf_data.csv" unless line 20 in the source code is changed to reflect the new file name.

 **Dependecies**